Economy of Iran: Reform plan

-Expansion of public healthcare and international relations are the other main objectives of the fifth plan, an ambitious series of measures that include subsidy reform, banking recapitalization, currency, taxation, customs, construction, employment, nationwide goods and services distribution, social justice and productivity.
-The intent is to make the country self-sufficient by 2015 and replace the payment of $100 billion in subsidies annually with targeted social assistance.
+Before 2010, expansion of public healthcare and international relations were the other main objectives of the fifth plan, an ambitious series of measures that included subsidy reform, banking recapitalization, currency reform, taxation, customs, construction, employment, nationwide goods and services distribution, social justice and productivity.

+The intent was to make the country self-sufficient by 2015 and replace the payment of $100 billion in subsidies annually with targeted social assistance.
 These reforms target Iran's major sources of inefficiency and price distortion and are likely to lead to major restructuring of almost all economic sectors.

-By removing energy subsidies, Iran intends to make its industries more efficient and competitive.
-By 2016, one third of Iran's economic growth is expected to originate from productivity improvement.
+By removing energy subsidies around 2010, Iran intended to make its industries more efficient and competitive.
+By 2016, one third of Iran's economic growth was expected to originate from productivity improvement.
 Energy subsidies left the economy as one of the world's least energy-efficient, with energy intensity three times the global average and 2.5 times higher than the Middle Eastern average.
-Notwithstanding its own issues, the banking sector is seen as a potential hedge against the removal of subsidies, as the plan is not expected to directly impact banks.
+Notwithstanding its own issues, the banking sector was seen (2010) as a potential hedge against the removal of subsidies, as the plan is not expected to directly impact banks.